 - Get people commenting or sharing the post with their friends on Facebook/Twitter/Instagram [Engagement]

 - Promote a sale, new products, etc., by asking viewers to take action.
-Maybe tagging a friend, visiting your website, or commenting on the post.
+Maybe tag a friend, visit your website, or comment on the post.
 [Conversions]

 What Is A Good Instagram Caption

 Now that you have an outline of your objectives, it is time to write your caption.
 A good caption provides meaning, adds personality, connects your following to your artwork, and inspires your target audience to take action.